nuodb/nuodb-php-pdo/README.md

   4 - Functions
   5 - Everything

 **pdo_nuodb.logfile_path** defaults to the current directory from which you executed the php process.
-If using a webserver, like apache, the log will be in your rootpath, /.
 You can override that default by specifying your own path.